iamkimyeonju/Game-Theory-with-R/02-Mixed Strategy Nash Equilibrium.md

 </div>

-In this example, equilibrium is (0.5,0.5)
+In this example, equilibrium is $(0.5,0.5)$

-There is an another example
+There is another example

 $$
 \begin{array}{cc} &